Blog

 Language Skills

-As your child’s vocabulary grows you may hear conversations between your child and their stuffy (one sided of course).
+As your child’s vocabulary grows you may hear conversations between your child and a stuffy (one sided of course).

-As your child plays with stuffed animals in a variety of make believe scenarios there will be many opportunities to learn new words, expand sentences, practice problem solving, etc.
+As a child plays with stuffed animals in a variety of make believe scenarios there will be many opportunities to learn new words, expand sentences, practice problem solving, etc.

 This type of play typically starts closer to the age of 3.